 Most people enter the reef along beaches near car parking points along the Cape Range National Park.
 From the beach you simply swim out to the coral.
 Some of the spots include famous places like Turquoise Bay.
 I found the best to be Lakeside, although see comments below...

 Be aware, this is not the Great Barrier Reef.
 The coral is close to the shore and therefore there is some run-off (even though the land is relatively arid).
 The area also experiences bigger tides and thus water flow.
 So the result is the water is murkier (as you can see from my pictures).
 The water is also considerably colder than the central and northern Great Barrier Reef!

 Also, the species diversity is much lower than the east coast, with 'only' 500 species of fish.
 However, you may see some Indian Ocean species, and even some more restricted north-western Australian species.
 On the plus side, because the ocean bottom drops off much closer to the mainland here than elsewhere in Australia, there are also many larger pelagic fish that come in here, and often in spectacular large schools.

-There is also the impressive Cape Range National Park running right along the coast right behind the reef.
-Here, there are great walks, scenery, flowers, and good chances of seeing dingoes and rock wallabies.
+On land, there is the impressive Cape Range National Park running right along the coast right behind the reef.
+Here, there are great walks, scenery, flowers, and good chances of seeing dingoes and Black-footed Rock Wallabies.